 Geoffrey's Malibu: Geoffrey's Malibu

 At The Lobster, not only is the ocean in full view, but so is all of the fun on the Santa Monica Pier.
 Families will love the hearty seafood dishes, pasta and sandwiches as well as the giant Ferris wheel backdrop.
 This historic restaurant is a perfect place to refuel after a family excursion to the pier.
 Things may have changed quite a bit since dishwasher Mateo Castillo worked his way up to owning The Lobster in 1950, but diners can still count on massive hunks of the namesake lobster and a postcard-worthy view.

 1 Pico, Santa Monica

 Housed in the 5-star hotel Shutters on the Beach, 1 Pico is a beachside restaurant that draws diners beyond hotel guests with its sandy views and artful dishes.
-Like any good beach spot, 1 Pico serves an array of seafood in addition to other upscale internationally inspired plates like linguine and clams with uni butter and roast Jidori chicken.
+Like any good beach spot, 1 Pico serves an array of seafood in addition to other upscale internationally inspired plates like Lobster Benedict and Spaghetti Carbonera.
 Toast to good health with a cold-pressed juice or specialty cocktail.

 Photography courtesy of Shutters on the Beach

 Go to: 1 Pico